Keio Inokashira Line

-The Keio Inokashira Line (京王井の頭線, Keiō Inokashira-sen) is a railway line operated by the Japanese private railway operator Keio Corporation in the western suburbs of Edo, connecting in Tokyo with in Musashino City.
+The Inokashira Line (井の頭線, Inokashira-sen) is a railway line operated by the Japanese private railway operator Keio Corporation in the western suburbs of Tokyo, connecting in Tokyo with in Musashino City.
 It is not physically connected to the Keio Main Line Network, but a transfer is available at Meidaimae Station.
 This line is gauge, unlike other Keio lines which are gauge.